 5th Round, 144th Overall – Ty Young, Goaltender

-The only goaltender to be drafted by the Canucks in 2022, Ty Young was an Ian Clark pick through and through as the 6-foot-3 netminder embodies a lot of what the Canucks goaltending coach likes to see in his students.
+The only goaltender drafted by the Canucks in 2022, Ty Young was an Ian Clark pick through and through as the 6-foot-3 netminder embodies a lot of what the Canucks goaltending coach likes to see in his students.
 Splitting time with New Jersey Devils draft pick Tyler Brennan, he recorded a 3.89 goals-against average (GAA) and .889 save percentage (SV%) in 34 appearances with the Prince George Cougars this season.

 Young also got into eight games in the playoffs, leading his team to a 4-2 series win over the Tri-City Americans before getting shelled by the Seattle Thunderbirds in a sweep.
-He allowed 24 goals over the four games, but given the Thunderbirds employ the likes of Dylan Guenther, Brad Lambert, and Reid Schaefer, just to name a few, he and his team were definitely overmatched going in.
+He allowed 24 goals over the four games, but given that the Thunderbirds employed the likes of Dylan Guenther, Brad Lambert, and Reid Schaefer, just to name a few, he and his team were definitely overmatched going in.

 After being drafted, Young worked a lot with Clark and Abbotsford Canucks goaltending coach Marko Torenius to improve his quickness and mobility in the crease.